SWP Calculator

 7. Monthly vs quarterly payouts?

 This tool models monthly.
-Quarterly is similar but cash flow is lumpier.
+Quarterly payouts are similar but cash flow is lumpier.

 There is no single number.
-Many retirees test 3–6% per year of starting corpus and adjust.
+Many retirees test 3 to 6 percent per year of starting corpus.